 Open access publishing makes articles free for readers to access, and this means a major shift in how publishers generate income.
 The cost of what’s known as ‘gold’ open access publishing is covered by fees called article processing charges (APCs) paid by authors (usually by their institution or funder) upon publication.

 At Salford, we are committed to a sustainable open access model, so we encourage researchers where possible to make your articles open access via the ‘green’ route: this means you deposit your author-accepted manuscript (AAM) in USIR when it’s accepted, there’s no APC to pay, and the article will be made openly available as soon as any embargo period required by your publisher ends.
 In many cases this will be the most suitable option.

 However, if it is important for your work to be made open access immediately upon publication (via the ‘gold’ route), there are several possible options to help cover your APC costs:

-Our Open Access Support Fund is open to current University of Salford staff publishing an article in a fully (‘pure’) open access journal.
+Our Open Access Support Fund is open to current University of Salford staff wishing to make their articles open access immediately.
 Subject to available funds and the eligibility criteria, the Open Access Support Fund will pay up to the full cost of the APC plus any applicable VAT on your behalf.

 You can apply to the fund through our online form as soon as your research output has been accepted for publication.
 RCUK-funded researchers should also use this form to apply for open access funding.
 We aim to reply with a decision on your application within 3 working days, but at busy times this could take longer.
 We will let you know if there is likely to be a delay in reviewing your application.